 Codecs let users see and hear each other in real time at different ends of the call.
 By reading this primer, you will learn the details of video conferencing codecs, especially the popular H.264, or MPEG-4, and as a result be better equipped to select the best system for your unified communications (UC) environment.

-Before investing in video conferencing, communications and IT professionals should understand the issues around codecs and how they factor into the rest of their unified communications and IT environment.
-The codecs built into the equipment you select today will affect who can use the system, with whom, and on what devices they can communicate, and the other applications that can interface with the system for years to come.
+Video conferencing uses both video and voice codecs to encode and decode transmissions, so both codecs must be considered when evaluating video conferencing equipment.
+This codec primer allows IT professionals to learn the issues around codecs and how they factor into the rest of their unified communications and network environment before investing in video conferencing.
+The codecs built into the equipment you choose today will affect who can use the system, with whom, on what devices they can communicate, and the other applications that can interface with the system for years to come.

-Video conferencing systems give the illusion of talking in person because they can compress and decompress digital streams of audio and video streams in real time.
+Video conferencing systems give the illusion of talking in person because they compress and decompress digital streams of audio and video in real time.
 The device or software that performs this function is called a codec, short for coder/decoder or compression/decompression.

 Video conferencing systems must have three elements in common in order to function: